Did the Seahawks not want competition for Russell Wilson from Colin Kaepernick? Michael Bennett hints maybe so

 Seahawks defensive end Michael Bennett’s well-documented support of free agent quarterback Colin Kaepernick carried over into his session with Seattle reporters Wednesday.

-As Bennett answered questions he wore a shirt bearing the slogan of Kaepernicks’ “Know Your Rights” camp.
+As Bennett answered questions he wore a shirt and cap bearing the slogan of Kaepernicks’ “Know Your Rights” camp.

 But while Bennett has previously said he wishes the Seahawks had signed Kaepernick — the team instead signed Austin Davis as a backup to Russell Wilson — he didn’t question Seattle’s decision in comments Wednesday.